 Last Updated on

-In the sports world there is no bodybuilder who would not know about such an athlete as Ronald Dean Coleman.
+In the sports world, no bodybuilder would not know about such an athlete as Ronald Dean Coleman.
 This person is an athlete with a capital letter.
 Over the years of his career, he eight times became “Mr. Olympia”, became famous in wide circles of representatives of power sports.
 Ronnie was born in 1964 in the United States (Texas, Arlington).

 Colemen had no equal for a very long time.
 His body is a “mountain of muscles”, which are perfectly formed and look from all angles.
 It is detailed and embossed.
 In many poses (especially from the back) the athlete was not equal.

-Ronnie achieved success in sports due to following a number of principles:
+Ronnie achieved success in sports due to following some principles:

 - Patience.
 Since 1992, the athlete regularly took part in the Mr. Olympia competitions, but could not win.
 Only six years later, fortune smiled at him.
 In 1998, Coleman still took the first figurine.
 From that moment until 2005, he annually took the Grand Prix.